flippingbits/titan/README.md

     puts "I'm awake!"
   end

-Furthermore you can pass an id to each created thread that can be used for identification later on:
+Furthermore you can pass an id to each created thread that can be used for identification in the future:

   Titan::Thread.new(:id => "my_new_thread") do
     sleep(15)
     puts "I'm awake!"
   end

+It's also possible to change the identifier after creation:

+  thread = Titan::Thread.new do
+    1+1
+  end
+  thread.id = "my_new_thread"

 The identifier must be unique.

-If you want to access the thread in the future Titan::Manager is the tool of your choice:
+If you want to access the thread in the future, Titan::Manager is the tool of your choice:

   thread = Titan::Thread.new(:id => "my_new_thread") do
     sleep(15)